-6.2 stealthChop Options
+6.2 StealthChop Options

 In order to match the motor current to a certain level, the effective PWM voltage becomes scaled depending on the actual motor velocity.
 Several additional factors influence the required voltage level to drive the motor at the target current: The motor resistance, its back EMF (i.e. directly proportional to its velocity) as well as the actual level of the supply voltage.
-Two modes of PWM regulation are provided: The automatic tuning mode (AT) using current feedback (pwm\autoscale = 1, pwm\autograd = 1) and a feed forward velocity controlled mode (pwm\autoscale = 0).
-The feed forward velocity controlled mode will not react to a change of the supply voltage or to events like a motor stall, but it provides very stable amplitude.
+Two modes of PWM regulation are provided: The automatic tuning mode (AT) using current feedback (pwm_autoscale = 1, pwm_autograd = 1) and a feed forward velocity-controlled mode (pwm_autoscale = 0).
+The feed forward velocity-controlled mode (pwm_autoscale = 0).
+The feed forward velocity-controlled mode will not react to a change of the supply voltage or to events like a motor stall, but it provides very stable amplitude.
 It does not use nor require any means of current measurement.
 This is perfect when motor type and supply voltage are well known.
-Therefore we recommend the automatic mode, unless current regulation is not satisfying in the given operating conditions.
+Therefore, we recommend the automatic mode, unless current regulation is not satisfying in the given operating conditions.